killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/README.md

 These verification commands, which are common to both the [5.1 DPUService](#51-with-user-defined-dpuset-and-dpuservice) and [5.2 DPUDeployment](#52-with-dpudeployment) installations, may need to be run multiple times to ensure the condition is met.

+Note that when using the DPUDeployment, the DPUService name will have the DPUDeployment name added as prefix.
+For example, `ovn-hbn-doca-hbn`.
+Use the correct name for the verification.

 Verify the DPU and Service installation with:
 ```shell
 ## Ensure the DPUServices are created and have been reconciled.